-News Center > Entergy Earns EEI 2013 Emergency Recovery and Assistance Awards
+News Release > Entergy Earns EEI 2013 Emergency Recovery and Assistance Awards

 Entergy Earns EEI 2013 Emergency Recovery and Assistance Awards

-NEW ORLEANS, La. – The Edison Electric Institute (EEI) today awarded Entergy with the association’s Emergency Recovery Award and Emergency Assistance Award.
-These honors recognize Entergy’s exceptional power restoration efforts after a widespread winter storm and tornadoes in December and its assistance to Alabama Power after severe storms in March 2013.
+NEW ORLEANS – The Edison Electric Institute today awarded Entergy Corporation with the association's Emergency Recovery Award and Emergency Assistance Award.
+These honors recognize Entergy's exceptional power restoration efforts after a widespread winter storm and tornadoes in December 2012 and its assistance to Alabama Power after severe storms in March 2013.

 This is the 16th consecutive year Entergy has received an EEI national storm restoration award.
 Including this year's two honors, Entergy has received 21 awards from EEI during the past 16 years for its restoration and mutual assistance work.

-The awards are presented annually to EEI member companies to recognize their extraordinary efforts to restore power to customers and for assisting another utility company after severe weather conditions and natural events.
+The awards are presented annually to EEI member companies to recognize their extraordinary efforts to restore power to customers and for assisting other utility companies after severe weather conditions and natural events.